DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_II.md

 Restoring a local repository after your persistent disk was deleted is similar to joining a collaboration with others in the sense that you do not start with an empty repository but join a repository that was created before (even if only by yourself).

-This means that restoring a local repository is equivalent to [Journey 4: Joining an ongoing collaboration with others](https://docs.google.com/document/d/1hMPgu9JtbCvELfQ7fApgsSGEjb1GqLso0t2uwaEQUGA/edit?resourcekey=0-gZ-zSjRYpqHa-wMRsoK3Pw#bookmark=id.ju4i52vj6xt2), in .
+This means that restoring a local repository is equivalent to [Journey 4: Joining an ongoing collaboration with others](./terra_source_control_III.md#journey-4-joining-an-ongoing-collaboration-with-others-1).

 ## What’s next?

 At this point, you are ready to dive into various user journeys and use cases.
-See:
+See: [Best practices for source control on Terra, Part III: Source control for notebooks](./terra_source_control_III.md).

 If you’re not familiar with git, the GitHub [documentation](https://docs.github.com/en) and “cheat sheets” like [this one](https://education.github.com/git-cheat-sheet-education.pdf) or [this one](https://opensource.com/sites/default/files/2022-04/OSDC_cheatsheet-git-2022.4.7.pdf) may be useful.